 - Feeling increased guilt or shame

-- Buying lethal items, such as guns, other weapons, or pills
+- Buying lethal items like guns, other weapons, or pills

-- Tying up loose ends, like paying off debt or making a will
+- Tying up loose ends—for instance, paying off debt or making a will

 - Saying goodbye

 Asking someone if they’re thinking about suicide doesn’t encourage suicide.
 It also doesn’t give the idea of suicide to someone who wasn’t contemplating it in the first place.
 Asking a person directly if they’re thinking about hurting themselves is often the best way to invite an honest answer.